ankoor7/Barebones/README.md

 ### Specify IE8, IE9 or modern browser only styles

-IE8 and IE9 runs `ie8.css` or `ie9.css` while everything else runs `modern-browsers.css` via HTML conditional comments.
+IE8 and IE9 runs `main-ie8.css` or `main-ie9.css` while everything else runs `main.css` via HTML conditional comments.
 The Sass framework compliles relevent CSS to each of these files.

 Sass utility mixins `modern-browsers` and `old-ie` allow us to target specific browser generations for fixes.
 Styles set via `modern-browsers` are excluded from IE8 and IE9.
 Use `old-ie` to target IE <= 9 or specify the IE version as an argument.